 Biorecro cooperates with all major BECCS projects in the world.
 Three of them are presented here.

 The world's first BECCS project is situated in Illinois, in the United States.
 The first tonne of carbon dioxide was sequestered in this facility on the 4th of November 2011, after years of preparations and construction.
-Presently carbon dioxide is injected at a rate of 300 000 tonnes per year but this figure will be augmented to 1 million tonnes per year from 2013.
+The capacity has been increased in 2014 and 2015 to 1 million tonnes per year.
 The project is mainly financed by the US Department of Energy.
-Without additional funding injection will terminate in 2016.
+Without additional funding injection will terminate in 2017.

 Photo: Wes Peck

 The project is led by the Illinois State Geological Survey at the University of Illinois.
 Biorecro, together with 47 other partners, form the Project Advisory Group of the Midwest Geological Sequestration Consortium (MGSC).

 Carbon dioxide emerges as a by-product in ethanol production.
 It has previously been released into the atmosphere as part of the renewable carbon cycle.
 With BECCS, the carbon dioxide is instead captured and led into large compressors.
 These convert the carbon dioxide from a gas to a kind of liquid (so-called supercritical phase).
 Then, the carbon dioxide is led through pipeline into a well that has been drilled down to more than 2000 meters of depth.
 At this great depth, the saline aquifer Mount Simon Sandstone is situated - a natural geological formation consisting of sandstone permeated by saltwater.
 The carbon dioxide flows into the formation through small pores in the sandstone and cannot surface again, as other rock formations above are non-permeable.
 Thus, the carbon dioxide is captured in the ground, where over the course of millennia it is converted into carbonates, which can be described as a kind of rock.